 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to keep a list of the medicines you take.
 Ask your doctor when you can expect to have your test results.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

 Current as of:

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.